Krozark/codingStyle/c/style.md

 struct
 ======

-name are in CamelCase and suffix with _t
+Name are in CamelCase and suffix with _t

 example
 --------